How Graph Structure and Label Dependencies Contribute to Node Classification in a Large Network of Documents

-In summary, our contributions\footnote{Code and data are available at \url{https://github.com/ToineSayan/Fair-Evaluation-of-GMNNs}} are: \begin{itemize}
+In summary, our contributions\footnote{Code and data are available at: \url{https://github.com/ToineSayan/node-classification-and-label-dependencies/}} are: \begin{itemize}

-\item We introduce a new dataset of interconnected documents named \mbox{\textit{WikiVitals}}.
+\item We introduce a new dataset of interconnected documents named \mbox{\textit{WikiVitals}} extracted from the English Wikipedia.
 Compared to the classical benchmark datasets this is a relatively large graph comprising 48k nodes classified into 32 categories and connected by 2.3M edges.